Take home travel memories in the form of enviable photos to fill your Instagram feed with.

 Each morning, the village comes alive with fishermen returning from a night out at sea, and one can see them transporting the fishes, cleaning, and selling their catch of the day.
 Visitors can take a step back in time and stroll among rustic stilt houses built over water.
 Snap candid portraits of the carefree children or the friendly ibu (Madam) as she lays fish out to dry.

 Another area of interest that allows avid photographers to catch snippets of local life are the morning markets located in Tanjung Pinang, the capital of Riau Islands.
 The traditional markets purvey a wide array of fresh produce such as tropical fruits, vegetables and seafood.
-Visitors will find the authentic Indonesian wet market experience one that’s lively, colorful, and sometimes, chaotic.
+Visitors will find the authentic Indonesian wet market experience one that’s lively, colourful, and sometimes, chaotic.
 The marketplace is also a good place for visitors to interact with the eclectic mix of cultures and ethnicities that form the Bintan community.

 Over at Penyengat Island, which is a mere 10-minute ride via a pompong (water taxi) from Tanjung Pinang, visitors will find themselves transported back to the illustrious days of the Johor-Riau Sultanate.
 While on the boat, one can get a good shot of the outline of Penyengat Island— it looks like a giant crocodile half submerged in the waters.
 Upon reaching, hop on a becak (motorized trishaw) and explore royal mausoleums, palace ruins, and the iconic Sultan of Riau’s Grand Mosque.
 The mosque was believed to be built using egg whites as a bonding agent in the 18th century.
 Adorned in royal hues of yellow and green, the mosque stands majestically and makes a great photography subject.
 When visiting religious sites, visitors should note that modest dressing is required.